-In recent years, the GPS net in Finnmark, Northern Norway has been down on a regular basis due to jamming of signals.
+In recent years, the GPS net in Finnmark, Northern Norway has been going down on a regular basis due to jamming of signals.

 District Police Chief Ellen Katrine Hætta first noticed jamming in 2017 and then notified the Norwegian Police Directorate.